APPLICATION

 and users_log

-Changelog to extend each record with its user's information.
+changelog to extend each record with its user's information.
 We then use virtual.public.v2

-records in two subsequent queries: One to find the popular_pages
+records in two subsequent queries:

-, popular_pages
+popular_pages

-and cross_region_pages
+cross_region_pages

 Last updated